Helmut Kirschey: Biography

 In March 1933, after the "seizure of power" by the Nazi Party, Kirschey was imprisoned again for several months and then emigrated to the Netherlands in November 1933.
 In August 1936 he went to Spain and initially worked in the service of the German anarcho-syndicalists in Barcelona, which had been given the task of organizing all German-speaking foreigners.
 In February 1937 he joined the International Company of the Durruti Column.
 Together with other German anarcho-syndicalists, he was arrested after armed clashes between Stalinists and anarchists in June 1937 and imprisoned in communist secret prisons in Barcelona and Valencia, and later a state prison in Segorbe until April 1938.
 He then stayed in France and the Netherlands until he managed to enter Sweden at the beginning of 1939, where he joined the Central Organisation of the Workers of Sweden (SAC).
 Nevertheless, he continued the fight against Nazism in cooperation with the International Transport Workers' Federation (ITF).
 In 1940 he met his future wife in Gothenburg.

 In the 1950s, Kirschey separated from the syndicalist movement for political reasons and because of personal disappointments.
 In 1968 he joined the Communist Party of Sweden after taking a position against the invasion of Czechoslovakia by Warsaw Pact troops.

-In the last years of his life, Helmut Kirschey became a public figure in Sweden and enjoyed great respect.
+In the last years of his life, Kirschey became a public figure in Sweden and enjoyed great respect.
 He was a sought-after contemporary witness in schools, universities and in political youth organizations.
 In 1998 he published his memoirs, written by the journalist Richard Jändel, for which he received the culture award of the Swedish Workers' Education Association.